-QING and other Dutch AgriFoodTech companies join forces with companies, knowledge institutes and growers in the Netherlands and Washington State to solve the most important automation and robotization challenges for fruit cultivation.
+QING and other AgriTech companies join forces with companies and growers to solve important automation and robotization challenges for fruit cultivation.

 Today, on 3 February 2021 thirty public and private organizations are partnering in a non-binding collaboration agreement to work together in the coming years on the ‘Fruit Orchard of the Future’.
 The partners include Dutch and US companies, the Washington Tree Fruit Research commission, the Dutch Fruit Growers Association, Dutch technological association FME, NLWorks and several universities from both sides of the ocean.
 In order to accelerate innovation and create business opportunities for Dutch AgriFoodTech companies, FME took the initiative in 2018 to cooperate with California and Washington State.

 The agreement helps to accelerate the development of new technology for the fruit farming sector through a public-private partnership.
 This acceleration is necessary to be able to meet the increasing need for sufficient food, sustainability requirements, the environment and food safety on the one hand, and the decreasing number of working people available in the fruit sector on the other.

 “Technology implementation into orchards has to accelerate to enable our state’s tree fruit industry to remain viable and prosper into the next decade,”

 said Ines Hanrahan, Washington Tree Fruit Research Commission Executive Director.